victordomingos/Count-files/README.md

 This utility can also be used to search for files that have a certain file extension (using `-fe` or `--file-extension`) and, optionally, display a short preview (`-p`or `--preview`) for text files.
-The size of the preview text sample can optionally be customized by using the `-ps` or `--preview-size` argument followed by an integer number.
+The size of the preview text sample can optionally be customized by using the `-ps` or `--preview-size` argument followed by an integer number specifying the number of characters to present.

 The list of file types for which preview is available can be viewed with the `-st` or `--supported-types` argument.
 The names of extensions are case sensitive.
 The results for `ini` and `INI` will be different.